 Schlink Foundation Scholarship Fund for the Health Science Residential Community

 This scholarship is designed to assist with the surcharge for participation in the Health Science Residential Community.
 It is based on financial need, based on results of the FAFSA form.

 Jean Pasakarnis Buchanan Scholarship

-This scholarship was established in 1987and is awarded to a rising junior or senior majoring in either biology or Medical Technology.
+This scholarship was established in 1987and is awarded to a rising junior or senior majoring in either biology or Medical Laboratory Science.
 3.3 GPA required.
 Applications are available from the Biology Department.

 The following are scholarships offered in the Department of Communication Sciences and Disorders.
 Click here for more information on these scholarships.